MicrosoftDocs/azure-reference-other/studio-module-reference/execute-r-script.md

 ### Call a custom Naïve Bayes learner

-This example shows how to call an R library that is not included in Studio.
+This example shows how to call an R library that is not included in Studio (classic).

 1. Upload a zipped file containing the `e1071` library to your workspace.